 Extra-Curricular Activities: Students are strongly encouraged to take part in a wide array of on-campus organizations, special interest committees and contests.
 For example, the University College Students Association (UCSA) strives to enrich students’ non-academic life with social and cultural activities.
 UCSA consists of about 30 committees and teams that organize activities including workshops, performances and excursions throughout the year.
 In addition, UCSA publishes the campus newspaper Boomerang.
 All exchange students are invited to join one or more of these committees.
 UCU students have access to all the social and recreational facilities that Utrecht University has to offer, such as Olympos, UU’s sports center, with its football (soccer) teams, fitness, aerobics classes, tennis courts, squash halls, and more.

-Tuition, Fees and Financial Aid: UNH students pay their normal tuition and some fees, which often is the most affordable way to study abroad.
+Tuition, Fees and Financial Aid: UNH students pay their normal tuition and some fees.
 UNH currently allow allows federal, state and institutional aid — except work study — to transfer for all UNH Managed, UNH Exchange and UNH Approved programs abroad.
 You will be able to factor in airfare as an educational cost and consider the cost of living in your host country for your estimated expenses.

 Travel and Insurance: Students purchase their flight independently.
-Visit Int’l Polices and Travel Resources section of the CIEGE website for information about International Insurance.
+Visit Int’l Polices and Travel Resources section of the UNH Global website for information about International Insurance.